Update Node Dependencies Automatically, Selectively, or Incrementally

 Installing the Dependencies that were Updated

-As the previous step mentioned, you'll need to manually npm install
+As the previous step mentioned, you'll need to manually npm install after

-to actually install the node modules that were updated.
+running ncu -u to actually install the node modules that were updated.

 Selectively update the dependencies that you choose